-The Prospectus Directive also requires publication of a prospectus where securities are to be admitted to trading on a regulated market in the EU.
+The UK Prospectus regulations also require publication of a prospectus where:

+- (i) securities are admitted to trading on a regulated market in the UK or admitted to listing in the UK; or - (ii) are making a public offer in the UK.

 This is wider than the normal concept of listing, as it includes securities traded on 'second markets' and on other trading facilities.
-One of the main consequences of the Prospectus Directive is the 'passport'.
-This allows a company to raise capital in any EU member state with the production and approval of a prospectus in one member state.

 The prospectus rules specify the content of a prospectus (or the listing particulars), which vary according to the nature of the company applying for listing.
-In general, the prospectus should disclose:

-- all information that an investor would reasonably require regarding the assets and liabilities, financial position, profits and losses, and prospects of the issuer; and - the rights attached to the securities.
+In general, the prospectus should disclose: all information that an investor would reasonably require regarding the assets and liabilities, financial position, profits and losses, and prospects of the issuer; and the rights attached to the securities.